Mariana Atencio: Univision and Fusion (2011-2016)

-MSNBC and NBC News (2016-2020)
+NBC News (2016-2020)

-Atencio made the crossover from Spanish to English-language network news in September 2016 when she became a correspondent for MSNBC and NBC based in Miami.
+Atencio made the crossover from Spanish to English-language network news in September 2016 when she became a correspondent for NBC.
 She was the only Latina correspondent on the cable network.

 Atencio specialized in covering the U.S. Latino community and immigration, and doing live on-air translations from Spanish.
 She reported on notable stories such as the Central American migrant caravans, the child separation crisis at the border and the ICE raids across several Mississippi chicken plants that led to the arrest of 680 undocumented immigrants.

 Atencio's live interviews with migrant mothers during the Trump administration's family separation policy and her coverage of the border were nominated for two national Emmy Awards.

 During the 2020 presidential race, the 2018 midterms and the 2016 presidential campaign, she reported on Hispanic voters across the country.
-In 2019, she was part of a team of NBC and MSNBC reporters, known as Road Warriors, who were awarded the First Amendment Clarity Award for their coverage of the 2018 midterm elections.
+In 2019, she was part of a team of NBC reporters, known as Road Warriors, who were awarded the First Amendment Clarity Award for their coverage of the 2018 midterm elections.

 Atencio covered major natural disasters including the earthquake in Mexico, as well as the aftermath of Hurricanes Maria, Harvey, Florence, Michael, and Dorian.

+Other work (2020-present)

+Atencio was a 2021 Henry Crown Fellow at the Aspen Institute.
+In November 2021, she was named as an official spokesperson for the future National Museum of the American Latino in Washington D.C.

+In 2022, she released the true crime investigative podcast series Lost in Panama, which documented the disappearance of Kris Kremers and Lisanne Froon, two Dutch tourists who went missing on a hiking trail.
+During the investigation, Atencio discovered more than 50 additional cases of women disappearing in the same area.